 Data Office

 The data office keeps track of where people are located in camp, who has received items during distributions, and who has received paperwork volunteers distribute for other organizations.
-Practically speaking, this includes the following:
+They also print and deliver paperwork sent for the residents from the doctor's office or the government.

 Driver